Widjojo Nitisastro: Minister for National Development Planning

 In 1971, Widjojo was appointed State Minister for National Development Planning, a position he held until the early 1980s.
 As minister, he and his colleagues in the 'Berkeley mafia' used a neo-Keynesian approach to balance the state budget, control the money supply, re-establish the position of financial institutions, and open the door as wide as possible for foreign investors.

 While leading the ministry, Widjojo made an economic plan that was contained in the Five-Year Development Plan.
-According to economist Mudrajad Kuncoro, who is professor of Economics at Gadjah Mada University, in his column in the Gatra magazine, said that the focus of the Five-Year Development Plan was macroeconomics.
+Economist Mudrajad Kuncoro, who is a professor of Economics at Gadjah Mada University, in his column in the Gatra magazine, said that the focus of the Five-Year Development Plan was macroeconomics.
 In the New Order, the Minister for National Development Planning became a crucial institution because it held the key to development at both the central and regional levels.
 The system worked as it adheres to centralized planning, both in terms of policy and funding.
 With this flow, regional development is more prominent because both planning and implementation are “centralized.”

 Other positions

 During his career in government, Widjojo was the head of many Indonesian delegations to numerous international meetings such as the Inter-Governmental Group on Indonesia (IGGI), the Paris Club, and World Bank and International Monetary Fund (IMF) meetings.
-He was also a member of the South Commission (headed by president Julius Nyerere) as well as numerous other international committees).
-Widjojo also served as Coordinating Minister for Economy, Finance and Industry from 1973 until 1983.
+He was also a member of the South Commission (headed by President Julius Nyerere) as well as numerous other international committees).
+Widjojo also served as Coordinating Minister for Economy, Finance, and Industry from 1973 until 1983.
 In 2008, the Faculty of Economics at the University of Indonesia awarded Widjojo its most prestigious award, the Wirakarya Adhitama, for a lifetime of dedication and extraordinary achievements.

 Post-New Order

-After the fall of Suharto in 1998, vice president B. J. Habibie became president.
-Habibie and Widjojo had two conflicting views on economics, and Widjojo's role in the Indonesian economy not as strong as it used to be under Habibie.
+After the fall of Suharto in 1998, Vice President B. J. Habibie became president.
+Habibie and Widjojo had two conflicting views on economics, and Widjojo's role in the Indonesian economy was not as strong as it used to be under Habibie.
 However, during the Abdurrahman Wahid administration, he was trusted to lead the Indonesian Economic Team at the Paris Club meeting in mid-April 2000 to discuss rescheduling the repayment of Indonesia's debt for the period April 2000 – March 2002 amounting to US$ 5.9 billion.